-In addition to this handbook, there are other resources candidates will need to consult in order to complete the program.
-Every candidate is expected to know and comply with academic rules established in the following publications.
-A candidate who is uncertain about the application of the rules to his or her circumstances has the responsibility to seek clarification from the Dean to ensure proper compliance.
+In addition to this handbook, there are other resources students will need to consult in order to complete the program.
+Every student is expected to know and comply with academic rules established in the following publications.
+A student who is uncertain about the application of the rules to their circumstances has the responsibility to seek clarification from the Dean to ensure proper compliance.